adolfgatonegro/dwm/README.md

   icon size in `config.h` instead of calculating them from the font size.
 + Modified `width_systray` function in `bar_systray.` to reduce horizontal
   padding.
++ Modified `view` function to return to previously selected tag is the current tag key is pressed again.